pharmaverse/aNCA/README.md

 devtools::install_github("pharmaverse/aNCA")
 ```

-`Through your terminal` Clone the repository and install locally using the next code:
+`Through your terminal` Clone the repository and install locally using the following code:

 ``` sh
 # Clone the repository